MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 ### What's an entity?

-Entities are defined, simple expressions that represent groups of items.
-For example, an entity named `size` might represent the following values: small, medium, and large.
+Entities are keywords that represent groups of items.
+For example, an entity named `SIZE` might represent the following values: small, medium, and large.

 When a bot detects an entity value in a consumer's utterance, the bot invokes the associated entity, substituting it into the utterance before determining the consumer's intent.
 Therefore, you can use entities in two places:

-* In the training phrases for intents defined in [Intent Builder](intent-builder-overview.html)
+* Training phrases for intents defined in [Intent Builder](intent-builder-overview.html)
-* In the intent qualifiers for articles defined in [Knowledge Base](knowledge-base-overview.html)
+* Intent qualifiers for articles defined in [Knowledge Base](knowledge-base-overview.html)

 There are three types of entities: